Ayctor/ay-updatemailer/readme.txt

 Allow you to send email each time a plugin or WordPress core is updated.

+You can also configure Mailjet API to those emails.

 == Installation ==

 Download the plugin and put it in /wp-content/plugins/.
 Then activate it and add some code in your theme.